 Getting your eyes checked is an important part of health maintenance for everyone.
 Adults should ensure that they get their eye checked and tested to ensure that their prescriptions are current and for early signs of eye disease.

-Children should also have eye exams; this is because it is very important to ensure that they have normal vision development and to ensure that they have perfect vision acuity and the vision skills that are required for school and other activities that they engage in.
+Children should also have eye exams; this is because it is very important to ensure that they have normal vision development and to ensure that they have perfect vision acuity and the website like this vision skills that are required for school and other activities that they engage in.

 So what will the Eye Doctor be checking for?

 Well, in addition to evaluating your eyes for contact lenses or glasses, your eye doctor is likely going to check for eye disease another problem that could later lead to vision loss.
-Some of the errors that the eye doctor will be website like this looking for include:
+Some of the errors that the eye doctor will be looking for include:

 Refractive error, this is a sort of nearsightedness, farsightedness, and astigmatism.
 In case you have any of this conditions, they will be corrected with glasses, contacts or refractive surgery.

 Amblyopia, this normally occurs when a patient’s eyes are misaligned or when one of the eyes has a larger degree of refractive error than the other.